restic/restic/doc/Design.md

 allows accessing and even writing to the repository with multiple clients in parallel.
 Only the delete operation removes data from the repository.

-At the time of writing, the only implemented repository type is based on directories and files.
-Such repositories can be accessed locally on the same system or via the integrated SFTP client (or any other storage back end).
-The directory layout is the same for both access methods.
-This repository type is described in the following section.

-Repositories consist of several directories and a file called `config`.
+Repositories consist of several directories and a top-level file called `config`.
 For all other files stored in the repository, the name for the file is the lower case hexadecimal representation of the storage ID, which is the SHA-256 hash of the file's contents.
-This allows for easy verification of files for accidental modifications, like disk read errors, by simply running the program `sha256sum` and comparing its output to the file name.
+This allows for easy verification of files for accidental modifications, like disk read errors, by simply running the program `sha256sum` on the file and comparing its output to the file name.
 If the prefix of a filename is unique amongst all the other files in the same directory, the prefix may be used instead of the complete filename.

 Apart from the files stored within the `keys` directory, all files are encrypted with AES-256 in counter mode (CTR).
 The integrity of the encrypted data is